sl33pingmathrapt0r/Automatic-Search-of-Differential-Characteristic/README.md

    - (TODO) inclusion of Matsui's bound in MILP constraints
    - (TODO) using greedy algorithm to choose constraints

-Poster presented for NTU's Odyssey Research Programme 2022.
+Done during NTU's Odyssey Research Programme 2022:
+   - "MILP2_Report.pdf": Summary of a particular reading
+   - "Odyssey Poster.pdf": A0 poster for Odyssey symposium